 The RED established a mandatory minimum target of 10% for the share of all petrol, diesel, biofuels and electricity consumed in road and rail transport to come from renewable energy by 2020.
 The RED also specifies a number of weightings or multipliers that can be applied to certain fuels.
-These weightings help to incentivise these fuels, and also make it easier to meet the RES-T target.
+The weightings help to incentivise these fuels, and also make it easier to meet the RES-T target.
 A weighting factor of 2 is applied to advanced biofuels and biofuels from waste.
 A weighting of 2.5 is applied to electricity from renewable energy sources consumed by electric rail transport, and a weighting of 5 is applied to electricity from renewable sources consumed by electric cars.
 The share of electricity that comes from renewable sources in a particular year is taken to be the share that was measured two years before the year in question.

-Figure 7 and Table 4 below show the progress towards the RES-T target, with and without the weightings applied.
-In 2017 RES-T stood at 7.4%, compared to the 2020 target of 10%.
-To understand the year-to-year variations in RES-T, we must look in more detail at policies in place for the different fuel types.
+Figure 7 and Table 4 show the progress towards the RES-T target, with and without the weightings applied.
+In 2018 RES-T stood at 7.2%, compared to the 2020 target of 10%.